-Imagine you’re driving to work and you rear-end a car.
-This happens all the time.
-In fact, it’s one of the most common types of accidents, making up 28% of all car crashes.
-A single car accident, even a minor one, can lead to expensive medical bills or repair costs.
-That’s why almost every state requires liability car insurance.
+Imagine driving to work and rear-ending someone.
+It’s a daily occurrence across America, making up 28% of all car crashes.
+A single accident, even a minor one, can lead to expensive medical bills or repair costs.
+That’s why almost every state requires liability insurance coverage.

-Liability coverage pays for car damages and injuries to other drivers following an accident.
-In this article, you’ll learn what liability insurance is and how it works.
+Liability insurance pays for car damages and injuries to other drivers following an accident.
+In this article, you’ll learn what this coverage is and how it works.
 We’ll tell you:

 - What it covers